 UK Climate Impacts Programme (Oxford University) – delivering key knowledge exchange between new academic research, public policy and professional or commercial activities.

 Exeter University – assessing the scope for new Masters-level teaching on climate change and the changing needs of students and employers.

 Climate South East – managing the rapidly growing programmes of a new regional partnership, engaging public, private and non-profit sectors in adaptation priorities in a changing climate.

 Southampton Environment Centre – devising and delivering events, training, audits, networking and guidance to support small businesses in reducing energy, waste and pollution.

 You can find out more about these roles at my LinkedIn page.

-My breadth of experience is supported by the scope of my academic training, gained through
+My breadth of experience is supported by the scope of my academic training:

-This path has helped me to gain understanding, research skills and experience in science, social science and humanities approaches.
-My original BSc was in Physics (and I have an MSc in Astronomy – but that’s a story for another time!
-Maybe over a beer).
+This background has helped me to gain understanding, research skills and experience in science, social science and humanities approaches.
+More recently, I gained a part-time MFA in Creative Writing, while my original BSc was in Physics.